swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > 5.  `cut -d , -f 2 six-species.csv | sort | uniq -c | wc -l`
 >
 > > ## Solution
 > > Option 4. is the correct answer.
-(Note, it could be improved further -- its output also
+(Note, it could be improved further --- its output also
 > > includes an entry for the column
 > > heading, "Binomial").
-> > If you have difficulty understanding why, try running the commands, or sub-sections of
+> > If you have difficulty understanding why this is the best, try
+> > running the commands, or sub-sections of
 > > the pipelines (make sure you are in the `shell-lesson-data/exercise-data/populations`
 > > directory).
 > {: .solution}